Skip to main content

 Carl Alexander Thompson was born on June 15, 1892, in Fairmont, North Carolina.
 Thompson was a carpenter and farmer in Robeson County, North Carolina.
 He died in Fairmont on February 5, 1968.

 Charles C. Thompson was born on April 7, 1871, in Alamance County, North Carolina.
 Thompson was a school teacher, barber, and civil servant.
 In 1920, he provided testimony in an investigation into an attempted lynching in Alamance County.
-He died… Read More
+He… Read More